dotnet/docs-aspire/docs/storage/includes/storage-app-host.md

 When .NET Aspire adds a container to the app host, as shown in the preceding example with the `mcr.microsoft.com/azure-storage/azurite` image, it creates a new Azurite instance on your local machine.

-### Add Azure Storage resource with data volume
+### Add Azure Storage emulator resource with data volume

-To add a data volume to the Azure Storage resource, call the <xref:Aspire.Hosting.AzureStorageExtensions.WithDataVolume*> method on the Azure Storage emulator resource:
+To add a data volume to the Azure Storage emulator resource, call the <xref:Aspire.Hosting.AzureStorageExtensions.WithDataVolume*> method on the Azure Storage emulator resource:

 ```csharp
 var builder = DistributedApplication.CreateBuilder(args);